 These cookies are made with hearty oats, whole grain wheat flour, and sweet raisins, giving them a perfect mix of chewy and crispy textures.
 They are great for a tasty dessert or a quick snack anytime.

-Chewy like oatmeal raisin cookies, these recipes for Old Fashioned Cracker Jack Cookies are made with oats, coconut, and rice krispies and if you're a fan of peanut butter in your cookies, these peanut butter oatmeal chocolate chip cookies are a must-try.
+Chewy like oatmeal raisin cookies, these recipes for Old Fashioned Cracker Jack Cookies are made with oats, coconut, and rice krispies.

 Why You'll Love This Recipe